JarveeLee/Text_detect_for_Traffic_sign/README.md

 # Do you think it is easy?Ah I believe it as well

-And this easy algorithm can get 0.85 pitches coverage(the result of connect_pix).But the performance of SVM is very bad,recall 0.97 but precision 0.39.Obviously that means inadequate negative samples.I just store code here in case of PC crashing..... tr
+And this easy algorithm can get 0.85 pitches coverage(the result of connect_pix).The performance of this process has Train/test precision 0.87/0.73 recall 0.85/0.68.It can be promoted by more features extracted and deeper neurual network.I store code here in case of PC crashing..... tr
-# If you want to run the code ,remember to change lots of absolute path by your own,and switch train_mod in SVM_train to 2 to generate ann.xml,and switch jud_mod in baidu_process to use it.
+## If you want to run the code ,remember to change lots of absolute path by your own,and switch train_mod in SVM_train to 2 to generate ann.xml,and switch jud_mod in baidu_process to use it.